 WHEN: February 21-23, 2020

 WVU Jackson's Mill

 REGISTRATION: Online registration opens January 6, 2020.
 The deadline to register for 4-H Code Camp Weekend online is February 7, 2020.
 No paper registrations will be accepted.
-Partial payment of $20 is required to register and full payment must be received by February 7, 2020, to be eligible to attend.
+Full payment must be received by February 7, 2020, to be eligible to attend.
 No walk-ins accepted.

 REFUNDS: Cancellations and request for refunds must be emailed to Rachel.Griffith@mail.wvu.edu and must be received by February 7, 2020.
 There is a $35 fee for all refunds.
 NO REFUNDS will be made for no-shows.

 CLASS DESCRIPTIONS: Students will choose two courses, one for the morning coding classes and one for the afternoon physical computing classes.
 Each class description lists any needed background experience.
 New coders with little or no computer science experience should not sign up for classes listed as intermediate or advanced.
 Each class has a limit of 12 participants.